New York: London: Tokyo:

 Value Stream Mapping

-Value Stream Mapping (VSM) is a visual tool that helps organizations map out the entire production process.
-By visualizing each step, businesses can identify bottlenecks and areas of waste.
-For example, a manufacturing company might use VSM to pinpoint excessive waiting times between production stages, allowing them to streamline operations and reduce lead times.
+Value Stream Mapping (VSM) is a visual tool that outlines your entire process—from start to finish.
+By mapping every step, you can clearly identify bottlenecks and waste.
+For instance, a manufacturing firm might use VSM to spot long waiting times between production stages, then work on streamlining those areas to reduce delays and cut costs.

 Kaizen Events